XCF Global (SAFX)

 - XCF Global plans to invest nearly $1 billion in Synthetic Aviation Fuel (SAF) production facilities by 2028.

-- The company has already invested $350 million in its operational New Rise Reno facility.
+- The company has already invested $350 million in its operational New Rise Reno facility, which commenced commercial production in February 2025.

-- The expansion strategy includes three additional U.S. production sites in Reno, Fort Myers, and Wilson, aiming for a total production capacity of 160 million gallons annually by 2028, with the Wilson site being converted from a biodiesel plant to a SAF facility.
+- The expansion strategy includes three additional U.S. production sites in Reno, Fort Myers, and Wilson, with a goal of achieving a total production capacity of 160 million gallons annually by 2028.

 Research & Analysis